LooLookProject/foodbox/README.md

 - **Data Structuring**: Analyzing and organizing the menu for each date into a structured format.
 - **Notification**: Sending the lunch menu via a Slack bot at the beginning of each workday, so everyone knows what's for lunch.
-- **Web Interface**: Users can also visit a simple web page to view the lunch menu for any given day.

 The goal is to ensure everyone has quick and easy access to the lunch menu, without needing to search for it manually.